cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 let metadata = Seed.buildTransactionMetadata(data);

-// the wallet currently doesn't support including tokens not previuosly minted
+// the wallet currently doesn't support including tokens not previously minted
 // so we need to include it manually. coinSelection.outputs = coinSelection.outputs.map(output => {
 	if (output.address === addresses[0].address) {